vumay/fake-backend-gitlab-cd/README.md

 # Description

-This repository is used to demonstrate how to use Jenkinsfile to build pipeline
+This repository is used to demonstrate how to use gitlab from dev to prod

-by Vumay